ranok92/ml_collab/word2vec/README.md

 </table>
 <p class="has-line-data" data-line-start="48" data-line-end="49">For both the cases, the words are represented as one-hot vectors, where the dimensionality of each vector is equal to the size of the vocabulary of the training corpus.
 So, for CBOW, where the input consists of multiple words, the one-hot vectors are summed up to get the representation of the input context.</p>
 <h2 class="code-line" data-line-start=50 data-line-end=51><a id="The_model_50"></a>The model</h2>
-<p class="has-line-data" data-line-start="51" data-line-end="53">The original work [The original paper] proposes a number of network archietctures of varying complexity and capacity that can be used to for the task.
+<p class="has-line-data" data-line-start="51" data-line-end="53">The [original paper](https://arxiv.org/abs/1301.3781) proposes a number of network archietctures of varying complexity and capacity that can be used to for the task.
 In this work, we follow the feedforward neural net language model[cite the paper].<br>
 The neural network consists of 3 fully connected layer, absent of any non linear activation within the layers.
 The sizes (number of nodes) of the different layers depend on the size of the vocabulary and the desired dimensionality of the word embeddings.</p>
 <p class="has-line-data" data-line-start="54" data-line-end="59">For example:<br>
 With <strong>V</strong> as the size of the vocabulary, and <strong>D</strong> as the desired dimensionality of the word embeddings, the network dimensions we use are as follows:<br>